ThKrypt/QualCoder/Home.md

 **Linux**

 I have created a QualCoder.deb package for easy install on Debian/Ubuntu systems.
 (It may not always install well depending on your system).
+You can try a re-install too.

-If you want to install manually, follow these instructions to create a program launcher:
+If you want to install using the install.sh script, follow these instructions to create a program launcher:
 Go to your downloads folder.
-Make the install.sh script executable.
-The example script below assumes you are in your home directory.
+The example script below assumes you have downloaded the QualCoder-master.zip.
+Unzip QualCoder-master.zip.
+Open the uzipped folder and make the _install.sh_ script executable.
 Open a terminal and type the following to install QualCoder:

-cd Downloads/QualCoder
+cd Downloads/QualCoder-master

-Run the install.sh file.
+Run the _install.sh_ file.
 The install process will ask for your permission to install QualCoder into the /usr/share directory.
-It will also download the additional python modules.
+It will also download the additional dependencies.

 ./install.sh

-The install.sh script will also install the pyqt5sudo apt install vlc qtwayland5, lxml and Pillow modules as well as the VLC media player.
-If you do not use the install script, you need to run these commands to install the modules:

-sudo apt install python3-pyqt5

-sudo apt install python3-lxml

-sudo apt install python3-pil

-sudo apt install vlc qtwayland5

-sudo apt install qpdf

 **MacOS**